netoe1/creeper.c/README.md

 # creeper.c

-Inspired by the first virus for computers.
+Inspired by the first registered virus for computers.

 # Intro

-For those who doens't know, creeper was considered as the first computer virus< in the world.
+For those who doens't know, Creeper was considered as the first computer virus in the world.
 At the first, wasn't a malicious program, just a joke to scary people, but this software that I made, is considered a malware.

 # Terms of use